Macrina the Younger: Legacy

 Universalists, including Thomas Allin and J. W. Hanson, claim Macrina as a committed universalist, citing passages from the Dialogue on the Soul and Resurrection which they believe demonstrate her conviction that all sinners and demons will at last be purified and confess Christ.
+This claim to her Universalism is questionable, due to her plea for Election to Salvation at the end of her life.
+This suggests a more nuanced Eschatology, such as the Universal Reconciliation of Maximus the Confessor.

 Macrina is honored in the Church of England and in the Episcopal Church on 19 July.